x-square/analytics/23-11-psychology-ux.md

 - **Zeigarnik effect** is when you tend to remember things you started but didn't finish better than things you completed.
 It's like unfinished tasks stick in your memory more.
 - **Paradox of the active user** suggests that even when users could save time by learning and improving a system, they often don't bother to do so.
 It's like saying you could get better at something if you put in some effort, but many people choose not to.

-## Mental effort: The easier, the better
+## Mental Effort: The Easier, the Better

 - **Fitts' law** states that the time it takes for a person to point at or click on a target like a button or icon is influenced by two factors: the distance to the target and the size of the target.
 In simpler terms, if a target is closer or bigger, it's quicker and easier to interact with.
 This law helps designers optimise the placement and size of elements to make user interactions more efficient and effective.
 - **Hick's law** is about how the more choices you have, the longer it takes to make a decision.
 It's a reminder to keep things simple to speed up decision-making.